mlavi/calmbootcamp/udacity/hce/2/outline.md

       - References:
         - [Calm Glossary](../../../appendix/glossary.rst) when needed for students
         - [Documentation](https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Calm-Admin-Operations-Guide-v3_0%3Anuc-components-dependencies-overview-c.html)
+    - Concept: PHP programming language pill (can be moved up to C2L4?)
+      - A open-source, relatively easy to learn language, and database friendly drivers make it a good choice for the LAMP stack
+      - Warning: all programming on the Internet must also encompasses security design, outside of this scope
+      - For performance, we will install PHP for use inside the Apache web server.
+      - For CentOS 7, we use:
+        - install "sudo yum install php7"
+      - start and stop; restart:
+      - web server configuration under: /etc/apache2
+        - sudo a2ensite; a2enmod
+      - web docroot and home page: /var/www/html/index.php
+      - More resources to learn PHP: TBD
     - Concept: Database Pill
       - Why MySQL/MariaDB: a leading relational database, the typical M in LAMP stack.
       - Databases manage collections of data with RBAC